Ozak93/Almosafer-case-study/README.md

 - `adminer` – Browser SQL client on `http://localhost:8081` for inspecting data, and other Database operations.
 - `n8n` – Workflow engine on `http://localhost:5678` that hosts the chat node/webhook used by the frontend.
 As well as the main AI Agent for Shahm.
 Data is stored in the `n8n_data` volume.

-`docker-compose.yml` wires the services together: the API mounts `.env` read-only, depends on `mysql`, and `n8n` shares the same timezone/env variables so chat automations run deterministically.

 ---